prettyblueberry/mui-datagrid-full-edit/README.md

 This module is always integrated with the latest version of `@mui/x-data-grid`.
 But `@mui/x-data-grid` might be updated and I might miss it.
 So I want your help.

-And it aims to be not only easy way of `@mui/x-data-grid`, but also good abilities of `@mui/x-data-grid-pro` and `@mui/x-data-grid-premium`.
+And it aims to be not only easy way of `@mui/x-data-grid`, but also having useful abilities of `@mui/x-data-grid-pro` and `@mui/x-data-grid-premium`.

-So if you have a good idea.
-Please feel free to make a **pull request** and [an issue](https://github.com/prettyblueberry/mui-datagrid-full-edit/issues/new).
+> So, if you have a good idea, please feel free to make a **pull request** and [an issue](https://github.com/prettyblueberry/mui-datagrid-full-edit/issues/new).

 GitHub Repository: [https://github.com/prettyblueberry/mui-datagrid-full-edit](https://github.com/prettyblueberry/mui-datagrid-full-edit)